php-carteblanche/core/doc/README.md

 **CarteBlanche** is a PHP framework constructed as an MVC application ready to work.
-It uses a core library of classes that are enough to make it work and allows to develop some extra features quickly in this environement.
+It uses a core library of classes that are enough to make it work and allows to develop some extra features quickly in this environment.

 It holds `bundles`, some packages to execute a feature, that could be exported after development as a standalone PHP package (if so) ; it also proposes a set of `tools`, pretty simple